 The World-Wide Academy (The Academy) is the principal tool which IALA uses to build capacity in coastal States judged to be in need of its services.
 It does this through missions and follow-up reviews to determine how the recommendations raised during its missions will be implemented for the enhancement of safe navigation.

-An analysis of all 152 independent coastal States and over 30 missions to such States found that over 40% of them were either unaware of the extent of their obligations or had yet to exercise the necessary level of governance to implement procedures to demonstrate compliance with SOLAS Chapter V. Based on this analysis, IALA has published Recommendation R0### on the Governance of AtoN services.
+An analysis of all 152 independent coastal States and over 30 missions to such States found that over 40% of them were either unaware of the extent of their obligations, or had yet to exercise the necessary level of governance to implement procedures to demonstrate compliance with , Chapter V of the International Convention on the Safety of Life at Sea (SOLAS), 1974 as amended.
+Based on this analysis, IALA has published Recommendation R0### on the Governance of marine aids to navigation (AtoN) services.

 Aim and Objective

-The aim of this Guideline is to provide coastal States with a summary of the actions that they should adopt to demonstrate the appropriate level of proper governance over the provision of key aspects of SOLAS Chapter V relating to the dissemination of Maritime Safety Information (MSI) relating to changes to AtoN; the provision of Vessel Traffic Services (VTS) where the volume of maritime traffic or degree of risk justify such a service and primarily the provision of appropriate Aids to Navigation (AtoN) based on the volume of traffic and the degree of risk in their waters.
+The aim of this Guideline is to provide coastal States with a summary of the actions that they should adopt to demonstrate the appropriate level of proper governance over the provision of key aspects of SOLAS Chapter V relating to the dissemination of Maritime Safety Information (MSI) concerning changes to AtoN; the provision of Vessel Traffic Services (VTS) and the provision of appropriate AtoN, based on the volume of traffic and the degree of risk in their waters.

-The International Hydrographic Organization (IHO), IALA’s sister organization in the “Delivering as One” Group, leads on the proper dissemination of MSI.
-IALA has published a raft of recommendations and guidelines relating to the provision and management of VTS.
-The objective of this Guideline is to ensure that contracting Governments to SOLAS exercise proper governance over the other key aspect of safety of navigation, AtoN, for which IALA sets the international standards and guidance on best practice.
+The International Hydrographic Organization (IHO), IALA’s sister organisation in the “Delivering as One” Group, leads on the proper dissemination of MSI.
+IALA has published a range of recommendations and guidelines relating to the provision and management of VTS.
+The objective of this Guideline is to ensure that National Members and other appropriate Authorities exercise proper governance over the other key aspects of safety of navigation, including AtoN for which IALA sets the international standards and guidance on best practice.
 To avoid duplication, references to IALA Recommendations and Guidelines are shown in square brackets where appropriate.

+This Guideline is focussed on assisting coastal States and Competent Authorities in meeting their specific governance obligations under SOLAS Chapter V, Regulation 13 (establishment and operation of AtoN).
+Additional obligations related to the governance of Vessel Traffic Services (VTS) stemming from SOLAS Chapter V, Regulation 12 are described in the International Maritime Organization (IMO) Guidelines for Vessel Traffic Services (Resolution A.857(20)) and IALA Standard 1040 Vessel Traffic Services and IALA Standard 1050 Training and Certification, in conjunction with their associated Recommendations, Guidelines and Model Courses.

 THE PROPER GOVERNANCE OF ATON SERVICES

-Chapter V of the Safety of Life at Sea Convention, 1974, as amended, places a clear obligation on coastal States to keep mariners fully informed of safety-related matters and to provide VTS and AtoN “as the volume of traffic justifies and the degree of risk requires”.
+Chapter V of theSOLAS, places a clear obligation on coastal States to keep mariners fully informed of safety-related matters and to provide VTS and AtoN as the volume of traffic justifies and the degree of risk requires.